vinkla/laravel-backup/README.md

 This will create a `config/backup.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

 > Out of the box the backups will be stored in `storage/backups`.
-To prevent the backups from being commit be sure to add the directory to the `.gitignore` file.
+To prevent the backups from being committed be sure to add the directory to the `.gitignore` file.

+#### Backup Profiles

+The profiles array allows you to setup multiple backup profiles.
+Example configuration has been included, but you may add as many profiles as you would like.

+#### Backup Sources

+What to backup (i.e. database/files).
+The source fetches files and copies them to a "scratch" directory.
+These files are typically persisted between backups (improves rsync performance) but can be cleared by the executor.

+#### Backup Destinations

+Where to send the backup i.e. filesystem, S3, Dropbox, etc. We have provided a default local destination that will save the backup file the Laravel's storage directory (storage/backups).

+#### Backup Processors

+The processors converts the backup to a single file (i.e. zip/tar.gz).
+The processors use a namer to name the file (read more below).

+#### Backup Namers

+Generates the backup filename to be used by the processors.
+Below we've provided default namers.
+Of course, you may setup custom namers.

 ## Usage